How to build an AWS configuration management database

 What is an AWS configuration management database?

-Key features of AWS configuration management database
+Key features of an AWS configuration management database

 1. Integration options